From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Related Work

 \section{Related Work}

 The landscape of productivity tools has undergone a significant evolution in recent years.
-The field has progressed from rudimentary task managers and calendar applications to more sophisticated AI-driven virtual assistants, such as Microsoft's Cortana, Apple's Siri, and Google's Assistant.
-While numerous studies have emphasized the effectiveness of these general-purpose virtual assistants in enhancing user efficiency and satisfaction across various contexts and domains~\cite{deBarcelosSilva2020, Kiseleva2016, Brill2019}, there remains a gap in exploring AI-driven productivity agents tailored specifically to individual needs.
+The field has progressed from rudimentary task managers and calendar applications to more sophisticated AI-driven virtual assistants, such as Microsoft Cortana (now rebranded as Microsoft Copilot), Siri, and Google Assistant.
+Although numerous studies have emphasized the effectiveness of these general-purpose virtual assistants in improving user efficiency and satisfaction in various contexts and domains~\cite{deBarcelosSilva2020, Kiseleva2016, Brill2019}, there remains a gap in exploring AI-driven productivity agents tailored specifically to individual needs.
 This gap becomes even more pronounced when considering the unique demands of information workers, who face challenges that often diverge from those of the broader workforce or consumers.